fuchunhui/must-used/README.md

 # must-be
-we must use the specified package management tool
+we must use the specified package management tool.